RayBB/openlibrary-docs/Home.md

 **Note**:
 * There's no need to do nested `i18n`, i.e. the `title` in `$:_('Click <a href="$link" title="External Link">Here</a>')` would already be translated with the rest of the string.
 * There's no need to translate most organization names and acronyms (i.e. WorldCat, PDF, DAISY) when they're not used in the context of a larger sentence, as translated versions could cause some confusion
-* You may run across some untranslated HTML in the JavaScript text files -- this is fine, and should be left as is
+* You may run across some untranslated HTML in the JavaScript test files; this is fine, and should be left as is

 \*
 You should try to avoid this where possible because it requires the translator to copy the HTML exactly—but sometimes you can't avoid it.
 Note you _should not_ split up the sentence; it might not make sense in other languages.
 (Note the `:` before the `_`!
 That's what makes it render raw HTML).